xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 Success grants the Solar an idea of what the subject plans to do, including at least the general location, and nature of the crime: "Splendid Magister is planning to illegally experiment on hun souls within a private, hidden manse on the Blessed Isle", "the Ebon Dragon is going to try to break out of Hell with the assistance of a Yozi cult in Denandsor" or "Tammuz is going to attempt to murder his lover aboard a pleasure yacht."

+### Keen Understanding of the Core Imperfection
+`Mind 6, Action`

+On touch, gain perfect understanding of how to destroy, dismantle or demolish a construct or inanimate object.

+If an object is indestructible, the Solar will still find a way to break it, difficult as it might be.

+On anything else she reduces the Difficulty to half and the time to one tenth.

+As an alternative, she inflicts 4 times the damage on that object.

 ## Tier 5